Jory81/xGlow/README.md

 ![](images/layout.jpg)

-Main settings that basically allow you to control everything:
+Main settings that basically allow you to control everything important:

 ![](images/Main_settings.jpg)

 Color_settings tab.
-An example tab which allows the used to personalize settings.
+An example tab which allows the used to personalize settings:

 ![](images/example_colorsettings.jpg)